PabloVSouza/manga-universe/README.md

-# test-electron
+# test

-An Electron application with React and TypeScript
+An Electron application with React

 ## Recommended IDE Setup